jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q18: Write a query to find the average order value for each customer, for orders placed in the last 3 months.
+<b> Q18: Write a query to find the average order value for each customer, for orders placed in the last 3 months</b>

 <details>
   <summary>A18:</summary>